ydb-platform/ydb-nodejs-sdk/packages/topic/README.md

 - `gracefulShutdownTimeoutMs?`: `number` — force-close deadline for graceful `close()` before pending commits are dropped (default 30000)
 - `recoveryWindowMs?`: `number` — terminal reconnect window; unbounded by default (reconnect forever, waiting for the server/topic), pass a finite ms value to bound it
 - `retryOnSchemeError?`: `boolean` — retry on SCHEME_ERROR (e.g. the topic does not exist yet); off by default, enable to wait until the topic is created
+- `autoPartitioningSupport?`: `boolean` — declare autopartitioning support to the server; ended partitions expose `childPartitionIds`/`adjacentPartitionIds` on their session (off by default)
 - `onPartitionSessionStart?`: hook to adjust read/commit offsets per session
-- `onPartitionSessionStop?`: hook on session stop (cleanup/commit)
+- `onPartitionSessionStop?`: on a graceful stop runs while the session is still committable and is awaited before the stop response — the last chance to commit processed offsets; on a forced stop or end-of-partition it is informational
-- `onCommittedOffset?`: observe commit acknowledgments from server
+- `onCommittedOffset?`: observe every server-confirmed commit advance (commit acks, stop watermarks, offset overrides)

 TopicReaderSource supports partition filters and time‑based selectors: